-Recently, I saw this Dove’s video about inner critic and I love it.
+Recently, I saw Dove’s video about the inner critic and I love it.
 It shows us what our inner critic sounds like if it were to talk out loud.
-Even though the video is about physical differences, we can see how our negative self-talk attacks our behavior, our personality and actions too.
+Even though the video is about physical differences, we can see how our negative self-talk attacks our behavior, our personality, and actions too.

 Take a look at the video below and decide:

 “Do you still want negative self-talk in your life?”

 Here’s a Great Example of Negative Self-Talk:

 There are two things you need to be aware of: